-• What are the blood lead testing guidelines for children under 6 years in age in Iowa?
+What are the blood lead testing guidelines for children under 6 years in age in lowa?

 Lead exposure is dangerous and can seriously harm a child's health.
-Only a blood lead test can tell if a child has been exposed to lead and requires additional testing and follow-up to intervene with further exposure and
+Only a blood lead test can tell if a child has been exposed to lead and requires additional testing and follow-up to intervene with further exposure and limit damage to the long-term health of the child.

 Exposure risks change over time as a toddler becomes more active.
-One test at 12 months of age does not predict what that child's exposure will be over the next few years of growth, development, and exploration of their environment.
-Because of risk factors identified in Iowa, IDPH recommends the following best practices:
+A test at 12 months of age does not predict what that child's exposure will be over the next few years.
+Because of risk factors identified in lowa, IDPH recommends the following best practices:

-- Collect a blood lead test every year, especially in the first three years of life - Assess a child's need for a test at every visit, not just annual well child checks - Assume that if you don't have a blood lead test result in the child's chart for the past year, the child should be tested at the visit - If possible, collect the blood specimen in your office rather than referring the family to an offsite location lab or blood lead testing location - Set up reminders in the child's medical chart or electronic medical record
+- Collect a blood lead test every year, especially in the first three years of life - Assess a child's need for a test at every visit, not just annual well child checks - Assume that if you don't have a blood lead test result in the child's chart for the past year, the child should be tested at the visit - If possible, collect the blood specimen in your office rather than referring the family to an offsite location - Set up reminders in the child's medical chart or electronic medical record

-For additional guidance on blood lead testing refer to the lowa Blood Lead Testing Guidelines.
+For additional guidance on blood lead testing refer to the Iowa Blood Lead Testing Guidelines.

-• As a provider, do I need to test children that are low-risk and live in newer homes that were built after 1978?
+As a provider, do I need to test children that are low-risk and live in newer homes that were built after 1978?